nasaharvest/street2sat/README.md

 Ground-truth labels on crop type and other variables are critically needed to develop machine learning methods that use satellite observations to combat climate change and food insecurity.
 These labels difficult and costly to obtain over large areas, particularly in Sub-Saharan Africa where they are most scarce.
 Street2Sat is a new framework for obtaining large data sets of geo-referenced crop type labels obtained from vehicle mounted cameras that can be extended to other applications.
 </p>

-The Street2Sat pipeline has 5 steps:
+The Street2Sat pipeline has 6 steps:
 <li>Data Collection drives</li>
 <li>Image Preprocessing</li>
 <li>Crop Type Prediction</li>
 <li>Distance Estimation</li>
 <li>GPS Coordinate Correction</li>
+<li>Quality Assesement and Control</li>

 <p></p>
 <h5 id="Data Collection">Data Collection</h5>